Industry

 My Role

-Sole product designer, end to end — research, information architecture, UX, visual design, and brand identity
+Sole product designer, end to end — research, IA, UX, visual design, and brand identity

 Defined the system model, navigation structure, and primary user flows